Mobile payment solutions for small businesses guide

 What Is a Mobile Payment Solution?

-These solutions work for in-store checkout, online payments, and on-the-go transactions.
-The core components include a mobile device, a payment app, internet connectivity, and secure authentication, such as fingerprints or facial recognition.
-If you're new to digital wallets and how they function alongside traditional point-of-sale systems, the basics are straightforward: customers authorize payment, and funds move from their account to yours.
+These systems cover in-store checkout, online payments, and on-the-go transactions.
+The core components stay the same: a mobile device, a payment app, internet connectivity, and secure authentication such as a fingerprint or facial recognition.
+The customer authorizes the payment, and funds move from their account to yours.

-Mobile payments fall into distinct categories based on the underlying technology and use case.
-Knowing these types helps you match the right solution to how your business operates.
+Mobile payments split into three categories based on the underlying technology and use case.
+Knowing which one fits your setup helps you match the right solution to how your business operates.

 NFC (Near-Field Communication) Payments